Using Microsoft Power BI – Business Data Analytics for Better Reporting

-- Historical data is sometimes overwritten by changes.
+- Historical data that is sometimes overwritten by changes.

-- Process changes that result in breaking of data linkages and consistency.
+- Process changes that result in the breaking of data linkages and consistency.

-- Inconsistent business practices that result in data quality issues.
+- Inconsistent business practices result in data quality issues.

 These are typical problems that many organizations face.
 Usually, BI projects expose these previously unforeseen problems in the organization, and there was no need to standardize or improve data quality until such an effort discovered these issues.
 Organizations that are willing and able to make process changes to address these issues at the source have the most successful BI efforts.

 Lack of standard terms across datasets and silos is a common problem – this is the result of independent efforts of unconnected business users across the enterprise.
 There are several ways to approach this, but often we recommend that organizations try to foster an environment that brings groups together and fosters collaboration and cooperation to enable these groups to provide value across the organization rather than just for their own group.
-Power BI tools and features help with this, provide featured datasets, and provide data flows that can be produced by one group and consumed by other groups.
+There are tools and features in Power BI to help with this, provide featured datasets, and provide data flows that can be produced by one group and consumed by other groups.
 Establishing a data catalog can help discover datasets within the organization, with documentation provided by the subject experts and other ways to build data stewardship and governance.